microsoft/bond/doc/src/compiler.md

         0: int32 someField = 123;
     }

-Below is the JSON representation of the Abstract Syntax Tree for it:
+Below is the JSON representation of the schema's Abstract Syntax Tree generated using `gbc schema example.bond` command:

     {
       "imports": [],